danzat/bugs/dlsym/Readme.md

         return ret;
     }

-So what interest me is that second if clause, what would it look like in ARM assembly?
+So what interest me is that else clause, what would it look like in ARM assembly?

     ldr r0, [sp, #handle]
     ldr r1, [sp, #name]